Ops226/kx-packet-inspector/docs/system-architecture.md

 3. Login Server sends connection details for Game and Platform Servers.
 4. Client disconnects from Login Server.
 5. Client establishes simultaneous, persistent connections to both the Game Server (`c2gs`) and Platform Server (`c2ps`).

 ---

+## Core Concepts & Game Internals

+Before diving into the protocol details, it is helpful to understand some core concepts about how the game functions.

+*   **[Core Game Concepts](./game-concepts.md):** Explanations of fundamental mechanics like the server tick rate, network bubble, and lag compensation.
+*   **[Coordinate Systems & Units](./coordinate-systems.md):** A detailed breakdown of the different coordinate systems and the crucial 1:32 unit conversion factor.

+---